 Mushin the Divine Fist

-- And Nowfor Something Completely Different: Recent patches lets you play as Mushin and reveal the story as to how he became the villain in the present.
+- And Nowfor Something Completely Different: Recent patches let you play as Mushin and reveal the story as to how he became the villain in the present.

-- Bare-Fisted Monk: Unlike nearly every Kung Fu Master in the game, Mushin never uses gauntlets, instead using his bare fists to utterly break his enemies in quick, powerful strikes.
+- Bare-Fisted Monk: Unlike nearly every Kung Fu Master in the game, Mushin never uses gauntlets, prefers to use his bare fists to utterly break his enemies in quick, powerful strikes.
 Divine Fist indeed.